viodotcom/kube-review/docs/introduction.md

 To manage the autoscaling and Nodes on your Kubernetes cluster in a cost effective way we recommend the use of spot instances.
 You can use pure and simple **AWS Spot Instances** but we recommend the **Spotinst** product.

-## App Component
+## Deploy Component

-The App component is the one that is deployed and executed on Kubernetes, running a Container Image built by the user.
+The Deploy component is the one that is deployed and executed on Kubernetes, running a Container Image built by the user.

 In order to deploy the necessary resources and configurations for the app, we use a **Helm Chart** that takes care of doing all the necessary lifting.